iamjarret/pystockfish/README.md

 If 'rand' is set to True, any of the above parameters not explicitely set will be randomly chosen from a uniform distribution between rand_min and rand_max.

-rand_min and rand_max are integers set between 0 and 200.
+rand_min and rand_max are integers set between -10 and 10.
 The option exists so that chess matches can be easily setup between non-idential engines.

+*warning: Stockfish option names vary by version number.